Frequently Asked Questions

 Do you work with other photographers who wish to teach?

 We are always looking for other photographers who wish to teach.
-If interested, please reach out to the Executive Director at [email protected].
+If interested, please contact the Executive Director at [email protected]

 Can I volunteer?

 Yes, there are many ways to volunteer.
-You can fundraise for us.
-You can come along on a training and help us in Uganda or even help us with marketing to reach more supporters.
+You can fundraise for us, attend training and help us in Uganda, or even help us with marketing to reach more supporters.

-Please touch base so we can see what suits you best.
+Please fill out our Volunteer Form so we can see what suits you best.

 How do you fundraise?